Toric Foliated Minimal Model Program: Foliated MMP

+We recall here the byproduct of \textbf{\hyperref[11]{Theorem \ref*{11}}}. \begin{lemma} Let $\mF$ be a toric foliation on a $\mathbb{Q}$-factorial toric variety $X$, which is determined by a subspace $V$ of $N_\mC$.
+Let $D_\rho$ be the toric divisor corresponding to the ray $\rho$.
+Then $D_\rho$ is $\mF$-invariant if and only if $\rho \not\subset V$. \end{lemma}

-\begin{proposition} Let $\mF$ be a toric foliation on a $\mQ$-factorial toric vareity $X$.
+Now we are ready to prove the cone theorem for toric foliations. \begin{proposition} Let $\mF$ be a toric foliation on a $\mQ$-factorial toric variety $X$.
 Let $C$ be a curve in $X$ such that $K_\mF \cdot C <0$.
 Then $[C]=[M]+\alpha$ where $M$ is a torus invariant curve tangent to the foliation and $\alpha$ is a pseudo-effective class. \end{proposition}

-\begin{proof} By \cite{Mat13}, we have
+\begin{proof} By \cite[Chapter 14]{Mat13}, we have

 where $D_\zeta$ and $D_\omega$ are torus invariant curves corresponding to codimension $1$ cones $\zeta$ and $\omega$.